aeon-toolkit/aeon-admin/aep/05_testing_rework.md

 Which would run every test function on every estimator.

+This change will allow us to more easily edit the contents of these tests if necessary and integrate our new experimental modules into the testing framework.
+The testing contents will also be more centralised, rather than split into double digit files throughout all modules of the package.

 ## Implementation

 1. Create proof of concept for the new testing framework and functions